jakobhviid/BigDataCourseExercises/lectures/04/exercises.md

 # Lecture 04 - Spark

 The exercises for this lecture is about Apache Spark.
-Apache Spark is a distributed computing framework for processing large datasets accross clusters of computers.
-You will be using Apache Spark using Stackable.
+Apache Spark is a distributed computing framework for processing large datasets across clusters of computers.
+You will be deploying Apache Spark using the Stackable operators.
 You are expected to complete these exercises using the virtual machines made available to your semester project groups.

 ## Before you start